kaito2001/learn-cosmos-sdk/docs/chapter_1/lesson_6.md

 In this lesson, We'll create a basic chain for yourself not just with a command like "ignite chain serve" but through setup by step.

-# Lesson 5: Make basic chain
+# Lesson 6: Make Basic Chain

 ## Setup binary file